wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 0 - 62 are dedicated to the value of the counter, and bit 63, the highest bit, distinguishes begin/commit timestamps from transaction IDs.
 If bit 63 is set, then other transactions traversing the version chain knows that the in-place version belongs to an uncommitted transaction, and will ignore the in-place value.
 The uncommitted version stores the delta between the version before update happens and the updated version.
+Similar to the "first updater wins" rule used by OracleDB, if there is already an uncommitted version at the head of the version chain, the writing transaction must abort, because we are unable to resolve uncommitted write-write conflicts.
+In the meantime, the writing transaction adds the delta which contains the before-image of the data item under modification into a private undo log.
+As we shall see later, the undo log is the central component for implementing efficient validation.